amanibrandweiner/Cognitive_Psychology_Course/README.md

 ###### 2021 | Ashley Wu, Matthew A. Scult, Emily D. Barnes, Jessica A. Betancourt, Avital Falk and Faith M. Gunning
 <br>

-Blablablabla Einleitung It is a period of civil war.
+Blablablabla Einleitung.
+It is a period of civil war.
 Rebel spaceships, striking from a hidden base, have won their first victory against the evil Galactic Empire.
 During the battle, Rebel spies managed to steal secret plans to the Empire's ultimate weapon, the Death Star, an armored space station with enough power to destroy an entire planet.
 Pursued by the Empire's sinister agents, Princess Leia races home aboard her starship, custodian of the stolen plans that can save her people and restore freedom to the galaxy... <br> <br>

 **Focus of the study** <br>
 The identification of effects of standalone apps for depression and/or anxiety in